felipeatsix/AD-Automation/README.md

 # ActiveDirectory_Scritps

-Some of my Powershell scripts for managing Active Directory Domain Services.
+My Powershell scripts for automating some of Active Directory Domain Services tasks.

 I've learned these scripts mostly from PluralSight Powershell Advanced courses which I highly recommend everyone who is interested in learning Powershell.